Today, we’re breaking down 23 immediately actionable content creation strategies for your Entrepreneurial Archetype.

 This will ensure your creative time is giving you the most bang for your buck.

-When Entrepreneur is Your 3rd or 4th Archetype:
+When Architect is Your 3rd or 4th Archetype:

 1. Develop a Content Repurposing System (sensing a trend, here?)